-Help children attain a deeper understanding of the unjust but at times inspiring history of African Americans with these eighteen children’s books.
+Help children attain a deeper understanding of African American history with these eighteen children’s books.

-Every American child should study African American history, regardless of their skin color.
-No history lesson of the United States would be complete without understanding this complex but often inspiring story.
+No history lesson of the United States would be complete without understanding the complex but often inspiring story of African Americans.

 This is by no means an exhaustive list of the many wonderful children’s books available on African American history.
 Check your local library or bookstore for more interpretations on this slice of American history.